rembik/ansible-role-users/README.md

 Dependencies
 ------------

 In general this role has no dependencies.
-In combination with the recommended role [`rembik.bootstrap`](https://github.com/rembik/ansible-role-bootstrap), this role uses the temporary registered `bootstrap_remote_user` to connect to the remote host and executing this role tasks.
+In combination with the recommended role [`rembik.bootstrap`](https://github.com/rembik/ansible-role-bootstrap), this role uses the temporary registered `bootstrap_ansible_user` to connect to the remote host and executing this role tasks.

 Example Playbook
 ----------------